✈️ Travel TipsEurope Budget AirlinesCheap Flights EuropeLow Cost CarriersTravel Tips

 4. Vueling (Spain & Mediterranean)

-Part of the IAG group (British Airways/Iberia), Vueling is the best choice for domestic Spain and hops to Italy or France.
+Part of the IAG group (British Airways/Iberia), Vueling is the best choice for domestic Spain and hops to Italy.

 Volotea specializes in connecting mid-sized European cities without stopping at major hubs.
 Think Venice to Mykonos or Lyon to Bilbao.